fareed-ah/AndroidTutorial/README.md

 ## Android Design Project

-The purpose of the app is to use model view presenter architecture in order to display JSON data.
+The purpose of the app is to use model view presenter architecture as well as use industry standard libraries such as RxJava, Room, and Dagger.
+This allows for the app to have clean maintainable code.
+To make sure the app is functioning properly I used the Mockito library to write tests for the logic in presenter classes.

-The app is divided into fragments each displaying different endpoints of the API.
-The fragments handle displaying the view and are controlled by a presenter class.
-This is a good way to make sure classes are independent and have individual responsibilities.
-Along with fetching data and displaying it the data is also stored in a local database using Room.
+The layout of the app is divided into fragments each displaying different information given by the API.
+Using MVP architecture the presenter class handles getting data from the model classes and notifies the view (or in this case the fragment) that a change has occurred and the view should be updated.
+By dividing these tasks between these three different classes ensures that each class is independent and loosely coupled.

 ## Installing